Collett Park is the first park in the Mendip area to be awarded a prestigious Green Flag award.

 The Park has a full calendar of events and activities.
 See the Latest News on the homepage for updates on what’s on.
 If you would like to use the Park for your event or activity, please contact the Town Council Office

-Park facilities: Cafe with outdoor seating & programme of events, toilets (incl. disabled), defibrillator on toilet block, 2 play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
+Park facilities: Cafe with outdoor seating & programme of events, toilets (incl. accessible), defibrillator on toilet block, 2 play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
+Coming Soon: bike racks and water re-fill station.

 Do you love Collett Park?